We may earn commission from affiliate links →

 One of these places is The House of Bouboulina, a local heroine during the Independence War.
 This legendary widow used to lead her fleet, playing a vital role in the country’s independence.

 The Best Beaches In Spetses

-On the western area of the island, the beach of Zogieria is another popular beach made of different rocky bays.
+On the western area of the island, the beach of Zogieria is another famous beach made of different rocky bays.
 Probably not the most family-friendly beach on Spetses, this bay is very scenic and ideal for solitary swimmers.

 Agia Paraskevi is a wide bay that mixes sand and pebbles.
 The beach is calm and relaxing, seldom overcrowded, and with minimal amenities.

 Agii Anargiri is Spetses’ most popular beach, a long and protected bay perfect for families with small children.
 Some steps not far from the beach lead visitors to the small Bekiris Cave that both adults and kids love to explore.

 Kastro Hotel is a small family hotel set in a former abandoned mansion dating back to 1830.
 Today, this small, refurbished paradise offers modern accommodation with every comfort just 300 meters from the port.
 The place is ideal for a few days but equally comfortable for a long-term holiday..